Congoleum Corporation

 Please Contact Us with any questions or comments.

-For decades Congoleum Corporation manufactured flooring products, using asbestos for strength, durability, and insulation.[1]
-Many workers eventually got sick with mesothelioma, lung cancer, or asbestosis.
-Congoleum faced lawsuits and eventually went into bankruptcy and created an asbestos trust fund to compensate victims.[2]
+Congoleum Corporation manufactured flooring products using asbestos for decades, from the 1940s through the 1980s.
+Many workers eventually developed mesothelioma, lung cancer, or asbestosis.
+Congoleum faced lawsuits and eventually went into bankruptcy and created an asbestos trust fund to compensate victims.[1]

 Although it has been an American company for most of its history, Congoleum originated in Scotland.
 In the 1800s, founder Michael Nairn began making sailcloth.
-He later turned those into painted floor cloths.
+He innovated the use of painted sailcloth to cover dirt floors.
+[2]

-The company continued to grow, expanding its product line to include vinyl flooring, no-wax flooring, and tiles.
-Congoleum developed some new products.
-Others were acquired through company mergers.[3]
+- The company continued to grow, expanding its product line to include vinyl flooring, no-wax flooring, and tiles.
+Congoleum developed some new products, while others it acquired through company mergers.[2]

 Asbestos is lightweight and fibrous, yet strong.
 It adds strength and durability to materials like flooring.[5]
 For flooring, asbestos improved durability and strength while also adding insulation to prevent homes from losing heat.
 Asbestos is inexpensive, readily available, and commonly mined for decades.